 Once we are over our first bump, a larger one looms in front of us.
 It offers no easy access around it to the other side.
 You must tackle this head-on and over the top.
 This one requires a little more skill in route-finding and some interesting moves.
 And there is still a long way to go!

 Point 13641’ and the long east ridge leading to the Bierstadt summit.

 Linda and Peter starting their climb up 13,641’

 A much needed rest; it’s 1015; shouldn’t we be there by now?

-A good look at Lake Abyss; the Sawtooth on the left.
+A good look at Lake Abyss; Sawtooth in the center.